Cody-Howell/ConfigFileLibrary/README.md

 - Arrays and objects seem to be working fine
 - TXT files are working within spec and have tests
 - Starting on YAML; built a helper class and hope to get it up soon

+# HowlDev.IO.Text.Parsers

+Contains helpers and enums as well as the 3 text parsers used for the ConfigFile above.
+There is still a bit more to test, so this will also be in beta for some time.
+Though it already is sufficient for the current suite of ConfigFile tests.

+## Token Format

+The tokens come back in a particular way.
+There is a Frame object in the ConfigFile library that takes them in a particular order and outputs the results objects, arrays, and primitives.

+That order has a general format with a few rules:
+- Objects must specify a key before applying a value
+- Primitives, close object tokens, and close array tokens can all be children to an object or array

+1.0-beta (12/12/25)

+- Created project

+This will be removed from beta probably in a few months.